What's on

 Local Tips

-Come in not knowing much - that’s part of the fun.
-You don’t need any background in Irish mythology to enjoy this.
-Seán builds the world as he goes, so the names and stories make sense even if Cú Chulainn means nothing to you yet.
-If you do know your myths, you’ll spot the layers he adds to familiar tales.
+You don’t need any background to follow along.
+Sean builds the world as he goes - names, place-names, family ties - so the stories make full sense even if Cú Chulainn means nothing to you yet.
+If you do know your Irish mythology, you’ll pick up on the layers he adds to familiar tales.

-Book ahead if you’re visiting in summer.
-This show sells out regularly during the tourist season in Dublin.
-With free cancellation available, there’s no downside to reserving your spot early and adjusting if your plans change.
+Book ahead in summer.
+The show fills up regularly during the Dublin tourist season.
+Free cancellation means there’s no cost to securing a spot early and adjusting later if your plans shift.

 Nearby on IrelandMe